Angela Merkel says she won't interfere in search for CDU successor | DW | 19.02.2020

 Read more: Merkel's party struggles with identity crisis in wake of CDU leader's departure

 The announcement follows the resignation of Merkel's previously tipped successor, Annegret Kramp-Karrenbauer.
-Kramp-Karrenbauer announced she would step down after a controversial election in the eastern German state of Thuringia, in which a state premier was elected with the backing of the far-right Alternative for Germany (AfD) party.
+Kramp-Karrenbauer announced that she would step down after a state premier was elected with the backing of the far-right Alternative for Germany (AfD) party and the CDU in the eastern state of Thuringia.

 She also gave up her ambitions for running as party chair, as she said she believed one person should do both, which had been standard practice before she took over as chair.

-Read more: Opinion: Annegret Kramp-Karrenbauer — a battle is won, but the war isn't over
+Read more: Annegret Kramp-Karrenbauer — a battle is won, but the war isn't over

 The party is now scrambling to find a new candidate for the post.
-Potentials include Norbert Röttgen, the head of the Bundestag's foreign affairs committee and a former environment minister under Merkel, Armin Laschet, the premier of Germany's most populous state, North Rhine-Westphalia, Health Minister Jens Spahn and the former parliamentary group leader, Friedrich Merz.
+Potentials include Norbert Röttgen, the head of the Bundestag's foreign affairs committee and a former environment minister under Merkel; Armin Laschet, the premier of Germany's most populous state, North Rhine-Westphalia; Health Minister Jens Spahn; and the CDU's former parliamentary group leader, Friedrich Merz.

 Read more: Could Angela Merkel's CDU make a turn to the right?